NHS Education for Scotland Logo

 If you've been unable to obtain specialty-specific Portfolio Pathway advice from your Royal College, the SAS Programme will be able to refer you to a Training Programme Director in your specialty area, through its Deanery network.

-Our network of SAS Education Advisers in each of the regional Health Boards have all received training on the CESR process from the GMC and will be able to signpost you to people who can advise you on your specialty requirements.
+Our network of SAS Education Advisers in each of the regional Health Boards have all received training on the Portfolio process from the GMC and will be able to signpost you to people who can advise you on your specialty requirements.

 The SAS Programme has, to date, already supported a number of SAS Doctors across Scotland in their quest to achieve CESR (the predecessor to the Portfolio Pathway) by providing current salary backfill funding so that they can receive the additional training they require, to further support their CESR application.
 Some of the applicants the SAS fund has supported have now had their CESR application approved.
 We can also potentially support some costs towards essential training courses required for your Portfolio Pathway application.

 In order to be considered for SAS funding for Portfolio Pathway purposes, you will have to apply to the SAS Development Fund, providing full details, and applying well in advance of any proposed training or secondment.
+Funding is limited, and cannot be guaranteed.

 SAS Development Fund Application Process